chef/chefstyle/README.md

 ## How It Works

 This library has a direct dependency on one specific version of RuboCop (at a time), and [patches it][patch] to load the [upstream configuration][upstream] and [custom set][config] of rule updates.
-When a new RuboCop release comes out, this library can rev its pinned version dependency and [re-vendor][rakefile] the upstream configuration to determine if any breaking style or lint rules were added/dropped/reversed/etc.
+When a new RuboCop release comes out, this library can rev its pinned version dependency to determine if any breaking style or lint rules were added/dropped/reversed/etc.

 ## Installation